maksbotan/maksbotan.github.io/posts/2021-01-20-callstacks.md

   show FooException = "FooException\n" <> prettyCallStack callStack

 deriving anyclass instance Exception FooException
+-- alternatively, derive Show from stock and print call stack in 'displayException' method.
 ```

 Here `callStack` is provided by `GHC.Stack` and will use `HasCallStack` constraint introduced by